Repeater (album)

-Repeater is the full-length debut studio album by the American post-hardcore band Fugazi.
+Repeater is the debut studio album by the American post-hardcore band Fugazi.
 It was released on April 19, 1990, as Repeater on LP, and in May 1990 on CD bundled with the 3 Songs EP as Repeater + 3 Songs.
 It was recorded at Inner Ear Studios in Arlington, Virginia, and produced and engineered by Don Zientara and Ted Niceley.
+The album cover was based on a photo by Jim Saah.

 Repeater is often regarded as a definitive album for the band and a landmark of rock music.
 It has been described as an "angrier American update of Gang of Four's Solid Gold."
 It has also been noted for its complex interplay of guitar and rhythm section.
 It is included in the book 1000 Recordings to Hear Before You Die.

-Background
+Background and recording

-By 1989 Fugazi had made the transition into jamming on and writing new material as a band as opposed to playing songs composed solely by singer/guitarist Ian MacKaye.
-After the completion of several lengthy U.S. and European tours, they began to work on new material as well as refining songs that they had already been performing live, such as "Merchandise" and "Turnover", the latter of which was originally titled "NSA" in its original form, featuring MacKaye on vocals.
+By 1989, Fugazi had made the transition into jamming on and writing new material as a band as opposed to playing songs composed solely by singer/guitarist Ian MacKaye.
+After the completion of several lengthy U.S. and European tours, they began to work on new material as well as refining songs that they had already been performing live, such as "Merchandise" and "Turnover" - the latter of which was originally titled "NSA" in its original form - featuring MacKaye on vocals.

 The band once again chose to work with both Don Zientara and Ted Niceley as they had previously, and entered Inner Ear Studios in July 1989 to begin the recording process.
 The group was only able to record with Niceley present between the hours of 9 a.m. and 1 p.m. because Niceley was splitting his time between the studio and culinary school.
 Recording for the album was completed in September 1989.

-The album cover was based on a photo by Jim Saah.